 This item is a reserved "empty" item with a fixed duration.
 It is used to reserve a fixed amount of time in the schedule, to be filled later with item(s) of a corresponding duration.

 A dummy item is not broadcast.
-The operator must fill it in with an appropriate clip(s) via the Windows Explorer or integrated browser before going on-air.
+The operator must fill it in with an appropriate clip(s) via the File Explorer or integrated browser before going on-air.
 If this item is not completely filled when the previous item in the playlist is on-air, the dummy item is not marked as cued and is automatically skipped; the next actual playlist item is marked as cued and is broadcast instead.

 By default, the dummy item duration is 2 minutes, but it can be changed in the "Preferences" dialog.

-To fill in the dummy item, select the actual item in the integrated browser or Windows Explorer, keep the Ctrl key pressed and drag-and-drop the item into the selected dummy item’s position.
+To fill in the dummy item, select the actual item in the integrated browser or File Explorer, keep the Ctrl key pressed and drag-and-drop the item into the selected dummy item’s position.
 If the actual item duration is longer, the inserted dummy item duration will be decreased by the value of the added item duration.